lukso-network/docs/docs/guides/network/update-the-node.md

 #### Remove outdated Blockchain Data

-If the processes have been stopped sucessfully, you can remove the old network data.
+If the processes have been stopped successfully, you can continue to remove the old network data.

 ```bash
 # Remove Mainnet Data